s4ledger/s4-ledger/WHITEPAPER.md

 **5. FORWARD-LOOKING STATEMENTS**

 This document contains "forward-looking statements" regarding the 2026–2031 Roadmap.
 These are based on current technical goals and are not guarantees of future performance.
 Actual results may differ materially due to technological hurdles, shifts in HIPAA/GDPR compliance requirements, or lack of global healthcare adoption.

+**Cross-chain interoperability features (e.g., direct token bridging to XRPL EVM via Axelar) are in active development and subject to third-party infrastructure support.**

 ---